Holmes of Kyoto: Characters

 Aoi's classmate and the younger sister of Saori.
 Due to her family's financial issues, her sister being chosen as Saio-Dai caused a great strain on them due to the overwhelming costs of preparation needed to transform one into the Saio-Dai.
 To persuade her sister to turn down the role, she wrote her a threatening letter telling her to not be the Saio-Dai, but in the end she is convinced it would be the best for her sister to become the Saio-Dai after all.
+Over time, she becomes Aoi's close friend and confidente.